Skip to main content

 Three Golden Keys to Unlock the Power of Your ITIL Qualification

 These “Three Golden Keys” are powerful!
 They can unlock the power of your ITIL 4 Qualification and will accelerate your journey in the right direction as you achieve one goal after another!
 Believe in Challenging the Status Quo With ITIL 4 Get out of the box.
 It is a new world.
 Leaders and teams will succeed by creating an environment to challenge the status quo.
-You are free, give yourself permission to question the status quo of your organization and invite others to join you.
+You are free, to give yourself permission to question the status quo of your organization and invite others to join you.
 We must stop doing the same thing over and over again and yet expect a different result.
-Use the idea of a Service Value System, Value Steams and the four dimensions and apply the ITIL Guiding Principles as you “Challenge The Status Quo”.
+Use the idea of a Service Value System, Value Streams, and the four dimensions and apply the ITIL Guiding Principles as you “Challenge The Status Quo”.
 Real change begins with YOU!
 Keep The Momentum Going!
 Getting your ITIL 4 Qualification is a huge milestone in your learning and career path.
 Once there, the real journey begins.
-Be sure to get the most value from your accomplishment and the be
+Be sure to get the most value from your accomplishment and the best

 ITIL 4 Guiding Principles – Collaborate and Promote Visibility

 Communication has always been a key principle for service providers and this ITIL 4 Guiding Principle “Collaborate and Promote visibility” takes us to new heights.
 Encouraging staff and giving stakeholders the opportunity to develop this skill, will amalgamate teams in ways we never thought possible.
-This guiding principle also represents the influence of Agile, DevOps and LEAN on ITSM and best practices.
+This guiding principle also represents the influence of Agile, DevOps, and LEAN on ITSM and best practices.
 A pillar of Agile is to be “transparent” and LEAN encourages making work visible in order to remove waste and increase flow.
 Both collaboration and being transparent are a key focus of DevOps integrated teams in order to ensure a continuous delivery pipeline.
 To understand this further let’s look at the two elements of this ITIL4 Guiding Principles.
 Collaborate When we communicate, we are notifying or telling something to a person or a group.
 Collaboration is quite different and occurs when a group of people work together.
 The key word here is “together”.
-The
+They wor

 ITIL 4 Guiding Principles – Focus on VALUE!

 Adopting the ITIL seven “Guiding Principles” for service providers could be the best way to establish a healthy organizational culture.
 All “Guiding Principles” are powerful but today are some thoughts on just one and that is “FOCUS ON VALUE”.
 ITIL 4 best practice guidance says to focus on value.
-Getting level set on what VALUE is for your business partners, customers and consumers is critical to every strategic, tactical and operational action!
+Getting level set on what VALUE is for your business partners, customers and consumers is critical to every strategic, tactical, and operational action!
 To understand this better let’s start with the official definition of a service.
 “A service is a means of enabling value co-creation by facilitating OUTCOMES that customers want to achieve without the customer having to manage specific costs and risks".
 If this is so, then there is a direct correlation between VALUE and OUTCOMES.
 When it comes to defining “VALUE” we must get OUT of “IT”.
 An “OUTCOME” is what we deliver.
-It is not the activities within the value delivery stream but rather the RESULTS of all people
+It is not the activities within the value delivery stream but rather the RESULTS of all people,

 Adapting ITIL V3 Processes to ITIL 4 – Practices for the REAL WORLD!

 One of the leading questions following the release of ITIL 4 is “How do I Transition from ITIL V3 to ITIL 4?
 Which translates to, how do you proceed to adapt existing processes to the new way of working?
 The answer is… ITIL 4 for ITIL 4.
 What?
 That’s right!
 ITIL 4 has the best practice for “adapting” and might I include “accelerating” the ITSM processes that you have in play today.
 Below is an outline of principles, concepts and precepts from ITIL 4 guidance that will help.
 Ongoing Continual Improvement has always been a best practice.
 Therefore: How do you proceed to adapt existing processes to the new way of working?
 Each is discussed here at a very high level.
 First and foremost, START WHERE YOU ARE!
 Continual Improvement - ITIL 4 is the next logical progression of your improvement cycle.
 Business Requirements are dynamic and therefore we must be dynamic in order to provision for evolving business and customer needs.
-We must be responsive (Agile) and ensure “S
+We must be responsive (Agile) and ensure “Stab

 ITIL 4 Guiding Principles – Start Where You Are!

 START WHERE YOU ARE!
 This guiding principle is just common sense.
 We are either not moving and dying or we are moving forward and living.
-The guiding principles from ITIL4 best practices are universally applicable to practically any initiative, any size of organization, or type of service provider.
+The guiding principles from ITIL4 best practices are universally applicable to practically any initiative, any size of organization, or any type of service provider.
 There are seven “Guiding Principles” that can be adopted and adapted to suit any service management improvement.
 The one Guiding Principle that we will focus on here is simple yet powerful!
 That is “Start Where You Are”.
 Every organization that is in business has existing systems comprised of people, practices, and technology!
 Don’t forget to “Honor the Past”.
-There are a lot of people who have put a lot of effort (blood, sweat and tears) into helping to improve the capabilities within your organization.
+There are a lot of people who have put a lot of effort (blood, sweat, and tears) into helping to improve the capabilities within your organization.
 Don’t start from scratch and build something new without considering what you already have.
-It’s almost always better to improve what you currently have than to throw it all away
+It’s almost always better to improve what you currently have than to throw it all awa